binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. [Partitioning on OS Installation](#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation)
 2. [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions), which also briefly touches on the improving file permissions and ownership

 #### Weak Password Strategies

-_Todo_

-This same concept we covered in the People chapter of Fascicle0, also applies to VPS.
+This same concept was covered in the People chapter of Fascicle 0, which also applies to VPS.
+In addition to that, the risks are addressed within the [countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section.

-_Todo_

 #### Root Logins

-_Todo_
+Allowing root logins is a lost opportunity for another layer of defence in depth, where the user must elevate privilages before performaning any task that could possibly negativly impact the system.
+Once an attacker is root on a system, the system is owned by them.
+Root is a user and no guess work is required for that username, other low privilaged users require some guess work on the part of the user name as well as the password, and even once both parts of a credential have been aquired, there is another step to total system ownership.

 #### SSH
 ![](images/ThreatTags/difficult-uncommon-average-moderate.png)